 Identifying highest-impact use cases

 Waiting too long to explore the potential of generative AI will leave companies at risk of falling behind disruptive competition.
-But that doesn’t mean that enterprise AI will be a solve for just any business case, especially at the outset.
+But that doesn’t mean that enterprise AI will be a solve for every business case, especially at the outset.

 Strategically exploring enterprise AI early on for targeted, high-performing, and high-impact use cases will have transformative potential for organizations.
 While dozens of use cases are on the table, your innovation partner can help you determine the low-hanging fruit and the highest-impact opportunities for your business.